 11.3 Enforcement

-The Commission, its agents, officers, and employees shall have authority to enforce this bylaw, its regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, and Determinations of Applicability issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, enforcement orders, non-criminal citations under G.L.
-Ch.
+The Commission, its agents, officers, and employees shall have authority to enforce this bylaw, its regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, and Determinations of Applicability issued thereunder by letters, phone calls, electronic communication and other informal methods, violation notices, enforcement orders, non-criminal citations under G.L. c.
 40 §21D, and civil and criminal court actions.
 Any person who violates provisions of this bylaw may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.

 11.4 Legal Action

-Upon request of the Commission the Select Board may authorize town counsel to take legal action for enforcement of this bylaw under civil law.
-Upon request of the Commission the chief of police may take legal action for enforcement of this bylaw under criminal law.
+Upon request of the Commission, the Select Board may authorize town counsel to take legal action for enforcement of this bylaw under civil law.
+Upon request of the Commission, the chief of police may take legal action for enforcement of this bylaw under criminal law.
 Municipal boards and officers, including any police officer or other officer having police powers, shall have authority to assist the Commission in enforcement.

 11.5 Fines

-As an alternative to criminal prosecution the Commission may, in its sole discretion, issue citations with specific penalties pursuant to the non-criminal disposition procedure set forth in G.L.
-Ch.
+As an alternative to criminal prosecution the Commission may, in its sole discretion, issue citations with specific penalties pursuant to the non-criminal disposition procedure set forth in G.L. c.
 40 §21D, which West Newbury has adopted in §XXVIII of the Bylaws of the Town of West Newbury.
-Any person who violates any provision of this bylaw, or regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, Determinations of Applicability, enforcement order, or other administrative orders issued thereunder, shall be punished by a fine set by the Commission of not more than $300.
-Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permit, or administrative orders violated shall constitute a separate offense.
+Any person who violates any provision of this bylaw, or regulations, permits, Orders of Conditions, Orders of Resource Area Delineation, Determinations of Applicability, enforcement order, or other administrative orders issued thereunder, shall be punished by a fine set by the Commission at $300 per violation.
+Each day or portion thereof during which a violation continues, or unauthorized fill or other alteration remains in place, shall constitute a separate offense, and each provision of the bylaw, regulations, permit, or administrative orders violated shall constitute a separate violation.

-As long as any person in violation demonstrates, in the sole judgement of the Commission, a reasonable, good faith effort to comply with this bylaw, the Commission shall refrain from issuing fines.
-However, the Commission shall resort to issuing fines when the violator ceases to demonstrate a reasonable, good faith effort toward achieving compliance.
-This provision does not preclude the Commission from issuing fines or preclude the Commission from simultaneously ordering mitigation or restoration of the affected resource areas.
+As long as any person in violation demonstrates, in the sole judgement of the Commission, a reasonable, good faith effort to comply with this bylaw, the Commission may refrain from issuing fines.
+However, the Commission may resort to issuing fines when the violator ceases to demonstrate a reasonable, good faith effort toward achieving compliance.
+This provision does not preclude the Commission from exercising its prosecutorial discretion to issue fines or preclude the Commission from simultaneously ordering mitigation and/or restoration of the affected resource areas.

 11.6 Appeals

-In addition to the appeal provisions under M.G.L.
-Chapter 40, §21D, persons fined may appeal in writing to the Commission within 21 days.
-The Commission shall vacate fines where compliance has been established or where the issuance of fines is inconsistent with the interests of this bylaw.
-The Commission shall suspend fines as long as the person in violation demonstrates a reasonable, good faith effort toward obtaining compliance.
+In addition to the appeal provisions under G.L. c.
+40, §21D, persons fined may appeal in writing to the Commission within 21 days of issuance.
+The Commission may vacate fines where compliance has been established or where the issuance of fines is inconsistent with the interests of this bylaw.
+The Commission may suspend fines as long as the person in violation demonstrates a reasonable, good faith effort toward obtaining compliance.
 The Commission may restore suspended fines at any time during an existing violation.
 This provision does not preclude the issuance of fines in conjunction with orders for restoration or mitigation.

 12. Regulations